Snow cover, edge and depth

 2) Tandem configuration of different orbital planes.
 This configuration sets the two satellites of the tandem, separated both in phase and in LTAN, with two different orbital planes with slightly different nodes such as to obtain the 'same' ground track.

-• June 2018: e-GEOS, an ASI/Telespazio company, is providing access for the COSMO-SkyMed data to the commercial world-wide market.
-In the first 10-years of COSMO-SkyMed activities, e-GEOS has delivered more than 117,000 scenes to its >760 commercial users, in >70 countries world-wide. e-GEOS is also managing the network of COSMO-SkyMed commercial receiving stations (there are now 10 spread all over the world), called CUT (Commercial User Terminal) that allow Customer to downlink COSMO data directly to their antennas for their operational needs.
+• June 2018: e-GEOS, an ASI/Telespazio company, provided access for the COSMO-SkyMed data to the commercial world-wide market.
+In the first 10 years of COSMO-SkyMed activities, e-GEOS delivered more than 117,000 scenes to greater than 760 commercial users, in more than 70 countries world-wide. e-GEOS is also managing the network of COSMO-SkyMed commercial receiving stations (there are now 10 spread all over the world), called CUT (Commercial User Terminal) that allowed customers to downlink COSMO data directly to their antennas for their operational needs.
 20)

-- The COSMO-SkyMed system has a unique characteristic in the world of commercial SAR satellites, being a constellation of 4 satellites placed on the same orbit.
-The deployment of the 4 satellites on this orbit has been designed in order to guarantee the highest possible revisit.
-As a matter of fact the COSMO-SkyMed system is able to see every point of the Earth at least 2 times every day, one in the morning (about 6 hours local time) and one in the evening (about 18 hours local time).
+- The COSMO-SkyMed system has a unique characteristic in the world of commercial SAR satellites, as it is a constellation of four satellites placed on the same orbit.
+The deployment of the four satellites on this orbit has been designed in order to guarantee the highest possible revisit.
+As a matter of fact, the COSMO-SkyMed system is able to see every point of the Earth at least 2 times every day, one in the morning (about 6 hours local time) and one in the evening (about 18 hours local time).

-- Starting in 2018, the second generation of the system, also developed by Leonardo and its joint ventures, will gradually replace the system currently in operation thus improving the efficiency and capacity in sectors that are of paramount importance for security and for protecting our Planet, such as territory observation and sustainable management of its resources, security, and the management of natural events and emergencies, as well as combating the effects of climate change.
+- Starting in 2018, the second generation of the system would gradually replace the system currently in operation thus improving the efficiency and capacity in sectors that are of paramount importance for security and for protecting our Planet, such as territory observation and sustainable management of its resources, security, and the management of natural events and emergencies, as well as combating the effects of climate change.

 • September 2017: The first satellite of the CSK (COSMO-SkyMed) constellation, CSK-1, celebrated its 10 years in orbit (June 2017) and 3 satellites have completed their nominal operational life (5.25 years), but the constellation is still operating and providing data with the required image quality.
 22)